 During their time at the University it is possible that your student may need to access professional assistance to deal with problems related to stress, anger, depression, anxiety, and other issues.
 The University of Minnesota, Twin Cities, offers a number of services to assist students with these and other mental health challenges.

-Counseling services are available at Boynton Health Service’s Mental Health Clinic and University Counseling and Consulting Services.
+Counseling services are available at Boynton Health Service’s Mental Health Clinic and Student Counseling Services.
 In addition, students with psychiatric disabilities can receive support and assistance at Disability Resource Center.
 Both Boynton and UCCS sponsor a number of support groups for various issues including anxiety and eating disorders.

 If your student was receiving professional mental health assistance prior to attending the University and they would like to continue to receive assistance, they should contact either Boynton Health Service’s Mental Health Clinic or University Counseling and Consulting Services to facilitate a successful transition.